jgarties/cabi-competition/README.md

 ### Micromobility

-Plot a stacked are chart similar to the chart for Capital Bikeshare, breaking down ridership by e-bikes and scooters.
+Plot a stacked area chart similar to the chart for Capital Bikeshare, breaking down ridership by e-bikes and scooters.

 *Takeaway:* Ridership has grown steadily over the past four years.
 Most